The Royal Dublin Golf Club

-The Royal Dublin is located on Bull Island Nature Reserve, in a stunning secluded spot within Dublin Bay, access is over a bridge from the mainland.
+Located on Bull Island Nature Reserve, in a stunning secluded spot within Dublin Bay, access is over a bridge from the mainland.

-Founded in 1885, the Club has a terrific history and proudly holds the title of the second oldest golf club in Ireland.
+The Royal Dublin Golf Club was founded in 1885, the Club has a terrific history and proudly holds the title of the second oldest golf club in Ireland.
 The course has underwent many alterations and improvements over the years and the result is the wonderful course that you see today.
 It is a classic links, par 72, measuring 7,269 yards from the back tees.

 The course has beautifully matured into the local terrain and moulds into the landscape of the tall rolling dunes seamlessly.